dwyl/learn-flutter/README.md

 }
 ```

-Now, inside `integration_test/app_test.dart`, we are
+Now, inside `integration_test/app_test.dart`,
-going to test the action of clicking and checking
+we are going to test the action of clicking
-if the counter is incremented.
-For this, we will
+and checking if the counter is incremented.
-initialize a singleton service `IntegrationTestWidgetsFlutterBinding`,
+For this, we will initialize a singleton service `IntegrationTestWidgetsFlutterBinding`,
-which executes the tests on a physical device and
+which executes the tests on a physical device,
-leverage the `WidgetTester` class to interact
+and leverage the `WidgetTester` class
-with the widgets.
+to interact with the widgets.

 ```dart
 import 'package:flutter_test/flutter_test.dart';